-5 Tips To Providing Great Customer Service To People With Hearing Impairments
+5 Tips To Providing Great Customer Service To People Who Are Deaf Or Hard of Hearing

-A recent video by the Sign Duo, https://www.youtube.com/watch?v=_gXbWtGAcS8, highlights the discrimination that can occur when businesses are not prepared to handle even the most basic interactions with customers with hearing impairments.
+A recent video by the Sign Duo, https://www.youtube.com/watch?v=_gXbWtGAcS8, highlights the discrimination that can occur when businesses are not prepared to handle even the most basic interactions with customers who are deaf or hard of hearing.

 With an annual disposable income of over $8 trillion globally, people with disabilities plus their friends and families are a valuable customer base.
 And with the speed and stretch of social media, businesses can’t ignore their mistakes.
 While it would be wonderful if the world treated all people equally, the bottom line is that businesses simply can’t afford to not be inclusive and accessible in today’s world.

-Fortunately, there are easy accommodations that businesses can employ and everyone can advocate for to assist customers with hearing impairments, which will minimize frustration while providing great customer service:
+Fortunately, there are easy accommodations that businesses can employ and everyone can advocate for to assist customers who are deaf or hard of hearing, which will minimize frustration while providing great customer service:

 - Provide Pen & Paper